shvets/GidOnline.bundle/README.md

 invoke build
 ```

-After this command folder 'build' will have 'Etvnet.bundle.zip' archive.
+After this command folder 'build' will have 'GidOnline.bundle.zip' archive.

 You need to extract this archive into the <plugins_home>: